Skip to main content

 infectedAction1=ignore|disinfect|disinfectOnly|delete|quarantine

-Select the first action taken when an infected file is detected: ignore, disinfect, delete or move it to quarantine.
+Select the first action to take when an infected file is detected: ignore, disinfect, delete or move it to quarantine.
 You can use this action together with infectedAction2.

 Default value: disinfect